 Although online and traditional degrees are significantly different in terms of delivery and the learning experience they offer, both prove conducive for learning.
 However, every student may have an individual preference and will eventually favor one over the other.

 On the other hand, online degrees offer more flexibility.
-Typically, online degree programs let students attend synchronous sessions and fulfill asynchronous activities.
+Typically, the best online degree programs let students attend synchronous sessions and fulfill asynchronous activities.
 While students are required to join synchronous classes and lectures at a specified schedule, they can choose to complete their asynchronous activities anytime and anywhere, as long as they submit on time.

 In general, online degrees may prove more cost-efficient than traditional degrees, particularly when you consider specific factors including the following: